ucl-exoplanets/TauREx_public/README.md

 - indicate if You modified the Licensed Material and retain an indication of any previous modifications

 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-// License for private version of TauREx.
-Keep for private repository

-Work contained in this private repository cannot be copied or distributed without the express permission of the authors.
-All rights reserved.

 ---